 PCB Assembly & First Boot

-The Satellite1 comes in 2 pieces:
+The Satellite1 Dev Kit comes in two pieces:

 - The "Hat" (round board)